 Have you recently been hired by a German company?
 Or are you getting started with your freelance residence permit application process?
-No matter what your situation is, there are certain things that all newcomers in Germany need to do to start getting settled.
+No matter what your situation is, there are certain things that everyone moving to Germany need to do to start getting settled.

 1. Find a Place to Live